SERVICES AND RESOURCES

 Benefits Counseling Services

 Veterans benefit counselors are accredited by the Veterans Administration (VA).
 Services are provided through partnership agreements with federal, state or local government agencies, or with accredited representatives of Veteran service organizations.
 In-office support provided by the Erie County Veterans Service Agency, as well as the Veterans Benefits Administration, through the Department of Veterans Affairs Regional (Buffalo) Office.

-Our Veterans Employment Services team supports veterans and families on the path toward economic well-being and self-sufficiency.
-Experienced employment counselors and job developers from Goodwill of Western New York provide a comprehensive menu of employment services such as vocational counseling and skills assessments, resume preparation and job readiness training, occupational skills training/courses offered though affiliated and referral organizations, employment networking activities and focus groups, job search, advocacy and placement assistance, promotion of military acquired skills for civilian career advancement, and more.
+Our Veterans Employment Services team supports Veterans and families on the path toward economic well-being and self-sufficiency.
+Experienced employment counselors provide a comprehensive menu of employment services such as vocational counseling and skills assessments, resume preparation and job readiness training, occupational skills training/courses offered though affiliated and referral organizations, employment networking activities and focus groups, job search, advocacy and placement assistance, promotion of military acquired skills for civilian career advancement, and more.

-The Veterans Treatment Court program is available to veterans with non-violent criminal charges that have either a substance abuse or mental health diagnosis.
-The goal is to treat the underlying issues that are at the root of the criminal behavior, and the veteran is given all the tools he/she/they need to return to being a productive member of society.
-Buffalo is home to one of the nation’s premier Veterans Treatment Courts which serves the needs of veterans and their families who find themselves in need of this service.
+The Veterans Treatment Court program is available to Veterans with non-violent criminal charges that have either a substance abuse or mental health diagnosis.
+The goal is to treat the underlying issues that are at the root of the criminal behavior, and the Veteran is given all the tools he/she/they need to return to being a productive member of society.
+Buffalo is home to one of the nation's first Veterans Treatment Court, which serves the needs of Veterans and their families who find themselves in need of this service.

 Housing and Emergency Services